The New York Times calls him the "ambassador for a silenced music."

 He began his musical studies at an early age and by his late teens, Amir Vahab was already an accomplished musician and a music teacher.

 Amir studied in London from 1976 to 1979 and went to University of Paris from 1979 to 1981.
 After completing his degree in Linguistics at the University of Paris, he moved to Switzerland to study horology and jewelry design.
 In 1981, Amir Vahab moved to his current home of New York City.
 Here in New York, he established himself as a professional musician, both in live shows and in recording studios.
 He has played before audiences ranging from select private shows to crowds of 6,000 people.
 In addition, he has composed eclectic music for theatre, film and performed for several television and radio stations in the United States.
 His performances have been recognized world wide and have inspired many music students to appreciate the classical delicacy of the unique sounds created by the mystical instruments that he has mastered.
-Today, Amir has seven albums to his credit, for many of which he is the composer, singer and player.
+Today, Amir has seven albums (several are in iTunes) to his credit, for many of which he is the composer, singer and player.

 In his work, Amir Vahab tries first of all to illustrate the beauty of Iranian traditional music, which he believes is part of the global heritage, and needs to be both taught and preserved.
 Secondly, he has also attempted to take new approaches to traditional works in order to attract the young generation of music enthusiasts - a venture which has proven most successful.

 Amir Vahab is currently Teaching and lecturing private and group classes in universities, libraries, museums and cultural centers on the one hand, and organizes music therapy workshops on the other.

 “Music should be so powerful such that one is powerlessly dragged to the unknown.
 It should invade the listener’s mind to the point of losing awareness.”